.NET Standard Library code sharing

-You can think of it as a simplified, next generation of Portable Class Library.
-It is a single library with a uniform API for all .NET Platforms including .NET Core.
-You just create a single .NET Standard Library and use it from any runtime that supports .NET Standard Platform.
+.NET Standard libraries have a uniform API for all .NET Platforms including Xamarin and .NET Core.
+Create a single .NET Standard Library and use it from any runtime that supports the .NET Standard Platform.
+Refer to this chart for details of supported platforms.

 Visual Studio for Mac